stephendickens1/ruby-foundations/chapter1/09_password_validator.md

 # Building a Password Validator

-In this section, you'll be guided through building a password validator then, at the end, you'll do the first quiz on which you must score 100% in order to progress.
+In this section, you'll we'll plan the password validator and then you'll  will build the password validator.

+You must complete the password validator before moving on to section 10.

 ## Before You Begin

 Do the drills for this chapter to get practice with each individual component before bringing everything together.

+You must complete all the drills, before moving on to section 10.
 ## Requirements

 The password validator will ensure that a password is compliant with the following rules.

 - It must be longer than 7 characters (8 is fine)
 - It must contain at least one of the following special characters: `!`, `@`, `$`, `%` or `&`
-- It must not contain any spaces

 If the password is valid, the program should return true.
 If the password is invalid, the program should return false.